KyraZzz/nlp-prompt-attack/README.md

-# Project description
+# Project Introduction - Backdoor attacks on NLP prompting
+Project implements various published prompt-based models from scratch, including **manual discrete**, **automated discrete** and **differential** prompted-based models, and then launches backdoor attacks on each of the models.

+# Reproduce experimental results
-# Set up the environment
+## Set up the environment
 We recommend using `conda` for package management.
 ```
 conda create -n <env-name> --file environment.yml
 ```

-# Pipeline to reproduce experiments
+## Pipeline to reproduce experiments
 1. Download and save datasets to a local directory.
-    - Specify the target dataset name in `download_datasets.sh`, currently only `[QNLI, MNLI, SST2]` are supported.
+    - Specify the target dataset name in `src/util/download_datasets.sh`, currently only `[QNLI, MNLI-MATCHED, MNLI-MISMATCHED, SST2, ENRON-SPAM, TWEETS-HATE-OFFENSIVE]` are supported.
     ```
-    $ cd nlp-prompt-attack/discrete-prompt
+    $ cd nlp-prompt-attack/src/util
     $ ./download_datasets.sh
     ```
 2. Generate k-shot datasets.